 |•||Describe strategies to manage treatment side effects as well as potential long-term and late effects of treatments for ALL|

-This activity is supported by an educational grant from The Leukemia & Lymphoma Society.
+Provider — This activity is provided by The Leukemia & Lymphoma Society.

-Continuing Education for Nurses, Social Workers and Nurse Practitioners
+Continuing Education for Nurse Practitioners, Nurses and Social Workers

 Registered Nursing Designation